 Push-up plank versus elbow plank: At an advanced level an elbow plank will push you to work your core even harder.
 An elbow plank calls for a specific arm position – rather than holding your arms straight they should be bent at the elbow.
 This style distributes your weight slightly differently from a basic plank and will force your core to work harder to maintain a solid plank.
 While a push-up plank is a great starter and maintenance position, I know that keeping my routines interesting keeps me pushing my body.

 How to do an elbow plank: Position yourself as if you were about to begin a basic plank, then lower yourself onto your forearms.
 Bend your elbows so that you can lay your forearms on the floor, keeping your shoulders and elbows aligned.

 I always advocate embracing your natural physique.
 It’s great to have fitness goals, but make sure they are realistic.
 Body confidence looks good on everyone!
 Getting a flat stomach will take time, patience, and an great overall plan that includes good nutrition and a well-balanced fitness routine.
 I hope my three flat belly secrets help you get started working towards the perfect flat stomach of your dreams!

 Written by Samantha Clayton.
-AFAA, ISSA – Senior Director, Worldwide Fitness Education at Herbalife.
+AFAA, ISSA – Vice President, Worldwide Sports Performance and Fitness.